kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

-## Status (as of 7/12/2024)
+## Status (as of 7/19/2024)

 - Configuration of SMTP servers: in progress
-  - JAMES and Postfix are functional works-in-progress
+  - JAMES, Postfix, and exim are functional works-in-progress
   - Several other SMTP servers are in a pre-configuration state
 - Support containers: in progress / pre-implementation
   - Basic echo container functional.
 An output filter/beautifier would be nice.